Modern resume design for the modern day resume. See creative samples and follow our guide to make the best modern resume that will land you the job.

 - Assure them you’ll help with a key goal.

-- Ask to set up a meeting to discuss how you’ll assist them.
+- Ask to set up a meeting with the hiring manager and mention you look forward to discussing how you’ll assist them.

 - Include salary requirements in your cover letter only when it’s requested.